crimx/retux/packages/retux/README.md

 > Many users later want to try to share data between two reducers, but find that `combineReducers` does not allow them to do so.
 There are several approaches that can be used:

-Now you either go down the reducer-hell with `reduce-reducers` or move logic to middlewares which makes your codebase scattered.
+Now you either go down the reducer-hell with `reduce-reducers` or move logic to middlewares.
+If you move only the necessary logic to middlewares then your codebase will look scattered.
+Or if for consistency you move most of the logic to middlewares(a.k.a fat middleware) then the reducer is all boilerplate code.

-I will explain how to avoid this with Retux architecture below.
+I will explain how to address this with Retux architecture.

 ### You Might Not Need Action Creators